Skip to main content

 3. Save Document

-4. Entry and Publication in the Administrative Document File Management Register
+4. Entry in Administrative Document File Management Register and Publication

 5. Transfer and disposal of documents

-4. Management of public records and archives in Digital Agency
+4. Management of official documents, etc. at Digital Agency

-Records of disposal of administrative document files, etc. (storage period of less than one year)
+Records of disposal of administrative document files, etc. (retention period: less than one year)

-Employees, etc. may report to the reporting desk when they believe that the proper management of administrative documents is not ensured in the Digital Agency, such as when official documents have been forged, altered, or approval documents have been falsified, or when the inappropriate handling of official documents has caused serious hindrance to the operation of public services.
+Employees, etc. may report to the reporting desk if they believe that the appropriate management of administrative documents is not being ensured, such as the counterfeiting or alteration of official documents, the falsification of approval documents, or serious hindrance to the operation of public duties due to the inappropriate handling of official documents in Digital Agency.

 • Phone: 03 4477 6775